adjspecies/exploring-the-fandom-through-data/outline.md

     * Oft-quoted 10%
     * More even spread along kinsey scale
     * Tie in with last slide: large number of same-sex relationships due to the skewed gender numbers (i.e.: many who identify as bi wind up in same-sex relationships)
+* Relationship status
+    * While we're on the subject...
+    * Explain the graphs
+        * Relationship status: more single than perhaps expected
+        * Polyamory - sexual and romantic (2013): more open sexually than romantically; how does this compare to the world at large?
+        * Partner is a furry (5yr mean): maybe surprising that respondents often have non-furry partners
 * The importance of sex
     * Perhaps a little surprising?
-    * Explain numbers:
+    * Explaination of the four graphs:
-        * Blue: importance to respondent.
+        * importance to respondent.
 Not terribly important
-        * Green: perceived importance to rest of fandom.
+        * perceived importance to rest of fandom.
 More important than self
+        * perceived importance to fandom as a whole.
+Similar.
-        * Red: perceived importance to fandom by public.
+        * perceived importance to fandom by public.
 Big difference
     * What does this say?
     * Are we really crazy sexual, or are we just defensive about sexuality?
-* Age
-    * Not too surprising that furry is young
-    * Still a long tail
-    * Does this also imply that there’s a drop-out age?
-* Population distribution - US
-    * This is one way to correct for population density
-    * California in the lead, not too surprising, maybe
-    * Doing pretty well in Colorado!
 * Doxa and Introspection
     * What is doxa?
     * What we accept as truth without needing proof, common belief and judgement